ClementNerma/NightOS/docs/specs/system-services/hw.md

 **Errors:**

 - `0x20`: Current process is not a service
+- `0x30`: Process' parent application does not expose the relevant [integration services](../services.md#types-of-services)
-- `0x30`: Current process is already registered as a driver for this pattern
+- `0x31`: Current process is already registered as a driver for this pattern

 ### `0x11` UNREGISTER_DRIVER